vatpac-technology/sops/docs/terminal/eastsale.md

 #### Low Flying Area
 The **Low Flying Area** is located in the south-west of the ES TMA `SFC-A020`, entirely within the R360A restricted area.

-Aircraft requesting clearance to operate in the area shall be cleared a 'LOW FLYING AREA' clearance.
+Aircraft requesting clearance to operate in the area will be cleared a 'LOW FLYING AREA' clearance by ACD.
 This clearance gives aircraft permission to track to, and operate within, the area.

-!!! phraseology
-    **ALDN11**: "Sale Delivery, ALDN11 for Low Flying Area, request clearance.”
-    **ES ACD**: "ALDN11, cleared LOW FLYING AREA, squawk 0361, departure frequency 123.3"

 !!! note
-    ACD shall write the coded clearance in the **global ops field** prior to issuing clearance, for the awareness of other controllers.
+    ACD will write the coded clearance in the **global ops field** prior to issuing clearance, for the awareness of other controllers.

-When the area is active the [ATIS should be updated](../../aerodromes/classc/EastSale/#specified-training-area-activations) to reflect the activation.
+When the area is active the [ATIS will be updated](../../aerodromes/classc/EastSale/#specified-training-area-activations) to reflect the activation.

 #### Roulette Training Area
 The **Roulette Training Areas** are located in the north-east of the ES TMA `SFC-A060`, entirely within the R360A restricted area.
-There are two training areas: Training Area North and Training Area South.
+There are two training areas:

+- Training Area North
+-  Training Area South

 Training Area South may be activated in isolation, whereas Training Area North can only be activated in conjunction with Training Area South.

-Aircraft requesting clearance to operate in the area shall be cleared a 'ROULETTE TRAINING AREA' clearance.
+Aircraft requesting clearance to operate in the area will be cleared a 'ROULETTE TRAINING AREA' clearance by ACD.
 This clearance gives aircraft permission to track to, and operate within, the area.

-!!! phraseology
-    **RLTS11**: "Sale Delivery, RLTS11 for Roulette Training Area South, request clearance.”
-    **ES ACD**: "RLTS11, cleared ROULETTE TRAINING AREA SOUTH, squawk 0362, departure frequency 123.3"

 !!! note
-    ACD shall write the coded clearance in the **global ops field** prior to issuing clearance, for the awareness of other controllers.
+    ACD will write the coded clearance in the **global ops field** prior to issuing clearance, for the awareness of other controllers.

 When the area is active the [ATIS should be updated](../../aerodromes/classc/EastSale/#specified-training-area-activations) to reflect the activation.